crhallberg/vufind/README.md

 Installation
 ------------
-Switch to this branch in VuFind, enable a Bootstrap theme.
+Switch to/Merge with this branch in VuFind, enable a Bootstrap theme.

 You'll need Node.js to run the server: http://nodejs.org/